amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-fetch-secrets-from-aws-secrets-manager.md

 </dependency>
 ```

-With this, let's create some secrets on the AWS secrets manager
+With this, let's create some secrets on the AWS Secrets Manager

-## Creating Secrets on AWS Secrets manager
+## Creating Secrets on AWS Secrets Manager

 Let's create a secret using the AWS CLI configured in the system.
 In case you have not installed it, you can install it from [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) or you can also create the secret using the AWS console UI.